-- (e) The officer's report concludes that the proposed development has been designed to respect the character of the landscape and uses the field pattern to integrate the scheme as far as practicable.
-It concludes that the development accords with Core Strategy Policy 10 (Design and Enhancing Local Identity). - (f) That any adverse landscape or visual effects associated with the Proposed Development should be considered for the lifetime of the solar farm, but are reversible. - (g) That the landscape proposals associated with the Proposed Development would result in a net gain in the hedgerow and tree resource within the site. - (h) That the site is not part of a valued landscape within the meaning of para 180(a) of NPPF.
+- (c) That the methodology used for the Landscape and Visual Appraisal and subsequent addendums was sound and in accordance with the Guidelines for Landscape and Visual Impact Assessment, Third Edition (GLVIA3). - (d) That any adverse landscape or visual effects associated with the infrastructure of the Proposed Development should be considered for the lifetime of the solar farm, but are reversible. - (e) That the effects on both landscape (character and elements) and visual receptors would be localised.

-Ecology and Biodiversity

-- (i) No statutory or non-statutory protected sites are likely to be impacted by the development. - (j) Natural England has no objections to the proposal in respect of designated sites.
-Natural England's response provides additional comment on BMV matters. - (k) The application is supported by an Ecological Assessment (EcA) to assess the potential impacts on ecology from the Proposed Development. - (I) It states that the habitats impacted by the development are identified as arable land / cereal cropland, improved agricultural grassland / modified grassland, a line of trees and hedgerow (Priority Habitat).
-Brown hare was confirmed within the Survey Site. - (m) As confirmed on page 15 of the Officer report, the Council's Ecology and Sustainability Officer has no objections to the proposal and comments that no statutory or non-statutory protected sites are likely to be impacted by this development.
+- (f) That the landscape proposals associated with the Proposed Development would result in a net gain in the hedgerow and tree resource within the site. - (g) That the site is not part of a valued landscape within the meaning of para 180(a) of NPPF. - Ecology and Biodiversity - (h) No statutory or non-statutory protected sites are likely to be impacted by the development. - (i) Natural England has no objections to the proposal. - (j) The application is supported by an Ecological Assessment (EcA) to assess the potential impacts on ecology from the Proposed Development. - (k) It states that the habitats impacted by the development are identified as arable land / cereal cropland, improved agricultural grassland / modified grassland, a line of trees and hedgerow (Priority Habitat).
+Brown hare was confirmed within the Survey Site. - Otter, Bats, Harvest Mouse, Hedgehog, Brown Hare, Otter, Roe Deer, amphibians, breeding and wintering birds and invertebrates.
+The report recommends reasonable avoidance measures to avoid impacting on protected species.
+The consultant ecologist concludes that there would be no significant negative impact on protected and priority species following proposed mitigation and enhancement. - (m) As confirmed on page 15 of the Officer report, the Council's Ecology and Sustainability Officer has no objections to the proposal and comments that no statutory or non-statutory protected sites are likely to be impacted by this development. - (n) Within the wider landscape, arable farmland, woodland, parkland and industrial and residential development are present.
+They also note that the development provides opportunities for ecological enhancement and that the favourable conservation status of Protected Species is unlikely to be impacted by this development if appropriate mitigation is taken.